-Photo opps will take place in St Salvator's Quad at approximately 12pm (following morning ceremonies) and 3.30pm (following afternoon ceremonies).
+Photo opps will take place in St Salvator's Quad at approximately 12 noon (following morning ceremonies) and 3.30pm (following afternoon ceremonies).
 Media are requested to attend 15 minutes beforehand.

-If you would like to attend any of the ceremonies in the Hall, please contact the communications office on [email protected].
+If you would like to attend any of the ceremonies in the Hall, please contact the communications office at [email protected].